bgasparotto/archproject/README.md

 ## Installation
 ##### 1. PostgreSQL
-- Download and install the version 9.2.x from [this link](https://www.postgresql.org/download/), setting `postgres/postgres` as user and password.
+- Download and install the latest version from [this link](https://www.postgresql.org/download/), setting `postgres/postgres` as user and password.
 - Create a new `UTF-8` database named `archproject`.
 - Run the queries from [this file](https://github.com/bgasparotto/archproject/blob/master/archproject-ddl.sql) then [this another file](https://github.com/bgasparotto/archproject/blob/master/archproject-dml.sql) on this new database to create the required resources.